Cunnilingus

-Cunnilingus is an oral sex act performed by a person on the vulva or vagina of another person.
-The clitoris is the most sexually sensitive part of the human female genitalia, and its stimulation may result in a woman becoming sexually aroused or achieving orgasm.
+Cunnilingus is an oral sex act consisting of the stimulation of a vulva by using the tongue and lips.
+The clitoris is the most sexually sensitive part of the vulva, and its stimulation may result in a woman becoming sexually aroused or achieving orgasm.

 Cunnilingus can be sexually arousing for participants and may be performed by a sexual partner as foreplay to incite sexual arousal before other sexual activities (such as vaginal or anal intercourse) or as an erotic and physically intimate act on its own.
-Cunnilingus can be a risk for contracting sexually transmitted infections (STIs), but the transmission risk for oral sex, especially HIV transmission, is significantly lower than for vaginal or anal sex.
+Cunnilingus can be a risk for contracting sexually transmitted infections (STIs), but the transmission risk from oral sex, especially of HIV, is significantly lower than for vaginal or anal sex.

 Oral sex is often regarded as taboo, but most countries do not have laws which ban the practice.
 Commonly, heterosexual couples do not regard cunnilingus as affecting the virginity of either partner, while lesbian couples commonly do regard it as a form of virginity loss.
 People may also have negative feelings or sexual inhibitions about giving or receiving cunnilingus or may refuse to engage in it.

 Etymology and terminology

-The term cunnilingus is derived from the Latin words for the vulva (cunnus) and the verb "to lick" (lingō).
+The term cunnilingus is derived from the Latin words for vulva (cunnus) and the verb "to lick" (lingere).
 There are numerous slang terms for cunnilingus, including "drinking from the furry cup", "carpet munching", and "muff-diving".
-Additional common slang terms used are "giving lip", "lip service", or "tipping the velvet"; this last is an expression that novelist Sarah Waters argues that she "plucked from the relative obscurity of Victorian porn".
+Additional common slang terms used are "giving lip", "lip service", or "tipping the velvet"; this last is an expression that novelist Sarah Waters claims to have "plucked from the relative obscurity of Victorian porn".
 It is also popularly known in the urban community as "dining at the Y" or "DATY".
 A person who performs cunnilingus may be referred to as a "cunnilinguist".
+It is also referred to by more ambiguous terminology nonspecific to the form of oral sex performed (e.g., "getting or giving head" or "going down" on someone).